InsightSoftwareConsortium/ITKBarCamp/doc/source/index.rst

 The Insight Toolkit (ITK_) is a medical image analysis toolkit written in C++ that has wrappings for many other languages.
-This page contains supporting material and archives of ITK Bar Camp Hangouts where members gather to discuss topics such as community contribution, programming C++, image processing and analysis theory and practice, quality software practices, and working with ITK.
+This page contains supporting material and archives of ITK Bar Camp Hangouts where members gather to discuss topics such as community contribution, programming in C++, image processing and analysis theory and practice, quality software practices, and working with ITK.

 To take part in the hangouts, follow the `ITK Bar Camp Google+ page`_ with your